Re-Align/IC-RM/README.md

 ### Inference inputs
 - \*\*inputs: A dictionary.
 Refer to the examples for the structure of the input data.
 - \*\*generation_kwargs: A dictionary of generation parameters for the model.
 Refer to [LLM-Engines](https://github.com/jdf-prog/LLM-Engines?tab=readme-ov-file#generation-parameters) for more details on the available parameters.
-- shots: Optional list of shots for few-shot learning.
+- shots (List[str]): Optional list of shots for few-shot learning.
 If not provided, the model will sample from the shots pool.
 Please refer to the `icrm/shots_pool` for the structure of the shots.
     You can also use `icrm.sample_shots` to sample shots from the pool to inspect the structure.
+- parse_json (bool): Whether to parse the output as JSON.
+Default is False.

 ### Output
 - The output will be a pure string.
 By default it's a json string containing the feedback score and other relevant information.
 You can parse it as needed.